marktsuchida/pybhspc/README.md

 Python 3.10+ (64-bit).

-The Becker & Hickl SPCM DLL (part of their [TCSPC Package](https://www.becker-hickl.com/products/tcspc-package/) installer) must be installed on the system.
+The Becker & Hickl SPCM-DLL (part of their [TCSPC Package](https://www.becker-hickl.com/products/tcspc-package/) installer) must be installed on the system.
 The most recent version is usually recommended;
 absolute minimum is version 4.0 (Apr 2014; but versions below 5.1 have not been tested).
-Note that these are version numbers of the SPCM DLL, not of the TCSPC Package or the SPCM application.
+Note that these are version numbers of SPCM-DLL, not of the TCSPC Package or the SPCM application.

-The SPCM DLL is automatically found at its installed location; there is no need to copy it or set any environment variables.
+The DLL is automatically found at its installed location; there is no need to copy it or set any environment variables.

 ## License